History of Bill Murray in Timeline

 In August 2008, Bill Murray appeared at the 50th annual Chicago Air & Water Show, performing a tandem jump with the U.S. Army Parachute Team Golden Knights.

-2008: Maintained a residence in Greenwich Village
+2008: Residence in Greenwich Village

 In 2008, Bill Murray maintained a residence in the Lower Manhattan neighborhood of Greenwich Village.